JM-Monteiro/antaeus/README.md

 * Created unit tests for the Billing Service.
 * Changed the Docker port mapping to 7070 (port conflict related).
 * Create the necessary exceptions to handle all errors.
-* Had fun learning more about Kotlin and solving this challange.
+* Had fun learning more about Kotlin and solving this challenge.

 ---